East-West Center in Washington, D.C.

 Funded by the Center for Global Partnership (CGP) at the Japan Foundation, the fellowship finances a three-month OR six-month residence at the East-West Center in Washington, D.C.
 While in residence, the fellows will complete articles or a monograph to be considered for publication, such as the East-West Center’s Asia Pacific Bulletin series, the Asia Pacific Issues series, or the Policy Studies series.
 The first full draft of longer publications should be completed before the end of the residency period.
 Fellows must also give a seminar on their topic.

-The fellowship includes a monthly stipend of US$2,500 to $4,500 (dependent upon experience) while in residence at EWC in Washington, round trip economy airfare to Washington, D.C., and a one-week research trip to Japan.
+The fellowship includes a monthly stipend of US$2,500 to $4,500 (dependent upon experience) while in residence at EWC in Washington, round trip economy airfare to Washington, D.C., and a ten-day research trip to Japan.
 Residency at the Center's Washington, D.C., office may begin as early as May 2014 and extend until January 2015.

 Applicants must have a minimum of a M.A. degree in a relevant field.
 Applicants without a Ph.D. will be considered based on their relevant professional experience (though a minimum of an M.A. is required, academic degrees will be one but not the only selection criteria).
 Applicants must be of either American or Japanese citizenship and based in the United States.
 Under exceptional circumstances, non-American or non-Japanese nationals with permanent residency in the United States and who specialize on Japan will be considered.
 Finally, under rare circumstances, American or Japanese citizens residing in Japan may be considered for a fellowship.